 Peace activists protest nuclear-arms service at London abbey

-Royalty, politicians and military chiefs are gathering at Westminster Abbey to mark half a century of Britain's sea-borne nuclear arms program — though organizers insist they are not thanking God for atomic weapons.
+Royalty, politicians and military chiefs gathered at London's Westminster Abbey on Friday to mark half a century of Britain's seaborne nuclear arms program — though organizers insisted they were not thanking God for atomic weapons.

-Prince William is set to join the service Friday in honor of Britain's nuclear-armed submarines and their crews.
-At least one U.K. sub carrying nuclear missiles has been on undersea patrol at all times since April 1969 — a 50-year mission titled Operation Relentless.
+Prince William, Defense Secretary Penny Mordaunt and naval officers attended the service in honor of Britain's nuclear-armed submarines and their crews.
+At least one U.K. sub carrying nuclear missiles has been on undersea patrol at all times since April 1969, a 50-year mission titled Operation Relentless.

-The abbey says the service isn't a celebration, but a recognition of the Royal Navy's commitment to "effective peacekeeping."
+The abbey said the service was not a celebration, but a recognition of the Royal Navy's commitment to "effective peacekeeping."

-But peace activists have condemned the service and plan to hold a "die-in" protest outside.
+"We pray that the Royal Navy may never be required to deploy these terrible forces in war and that they may continue to deter their use by others," Dean of Westminster John Hall told the congregation.

+Prince William, who is commodore-in-chief of the submarine service, gave a reading from the Bible.

 Kate Hudson, secretary-general of the Campaign for Nuclear Disarmament, said the event was "morally repugnant."